buildpacks/rfcs/text/0000-export-to-oci.md

 ### Measuring of performance impact

-In order to have an idea on how much is affected the performance of exporting to the Daemon using the OCI layout format, the following metrics were took.
+In order to have an idea on how much is affected the performance of exporting to the Daemon using the OCI layout format, the following metrics were taken.

 Using a local workstation with the following specifications:
 - **(MacOS 12.3.1 / 2,4 GHz 8-Core Intel Core i9 / 32 GB 2667 MHz DDR4)**